lodestarcrew/template-html5-boilerplate/README.md

 # HTML5 Boilerplate Template

 Basic template for HTML5.
 Mainly as a reference &amp; starting point for other projects.
 This includes basic file structure and an index.html, some normalizing/reset css files, blank javascript files, etc...
+This repo serves as only a point of reference please feel free to update and change in whatever manner suits you best.

 ### HTML Template Descriptions